 If you wish to change the order of the sequence reads, simply drag the label of the sequence up and down.
-Note that this is not possible if you have chosen Gather sequences at top in the Side Panel.
+Note that this is not possible if you have chosen Gather sequences at top or set the compactness to Packed in the Side Panel.